SciML/Catalyst.jl/docs/src/inverse_problems/global_sensitivity_analysis.md

 global_sens = gsa(peak_cases, Morris(), [(-3.0,-1.0), (-2.0,0.0), (-2.0,0.0)])
 nothing # hide
 ```
-on the domain $10^β ∈ (-3.0,-1.0), 10^a ∈ (-2.0,0.0), 10^γ ∈ (-2.0,0.0)$.
+on the domain $10^β ∈ (-3.0,-1.0)$, $10^a ∈ (-2.0,0.0)$, $10^γ ∈ (-2.0,0.0)$ (which corresponds to $β ∈ (0.001,0.1)$, $a ∈ (0.01,1.0)$, $γ ∈ (0.01,1.0)$).
 The output of `gsa` varies depending on which GSA approach is used.
 GlobalSensitivity implements a range of methods for GSA.
 Bellow, we will describe the most common ones, as well as how to apply them and interpret their outputs.

 !!! note
     We should make a couple of notes about the example above:
     - Here, we write our parameters on the forms $10^β$, $10^a$, and $10^γ$, which transforms them into log-space.
-As [previously described](@ref TBA_AT_LATER_STAGE), this is advantageous in the context of inverse problems such as this one.
+As [previously described](@ref optimization_parameter_fitting_logarithmic_scale), this is advantageous in the context of inverse problems such as this one.
     - For simplicity, we create a new `ODEProblem` in each evaluation of the `peak_cases` function.
 For GSA, where a function is evaluated a large number of times, it is ideal to write it as performant as possible.
-As [previously described](@ref TBA_AT_LATER_STAGE), creating a single `ODEProblem` initially, and then using `remake` to modify it in each evaluations of `peak_cases` will increase performance.
+Creating a single `ODEProblem` initially, and then using `remake` to modify it in each evaluations of `peak_cases` will increase performance.
-    - Again, as [previously described in other inverse problem tutorials](@ref TBA_AT_LATER_STAGE), when exploring a function over large parameter spaces, we will likely simulate our model for unsuitable parameter sets.
+    - Again, as [previously described in other inverse problem tutorials](@ref optimization_parameter_fitting_basics), when exploring a function over large parameter spaces, we will likely simulate our model for unsuitable parameter sets.
 To reduce time spent on these, and to avoid excessive warning messages, we provide the `maxiters=100000` and `verbose=false` arguments to `solve`.
-    - As we have encountered in [a few other cases](@ref TBA_AT_LATER_STAGE), the `gsa` function is not able to take parameter inputs of the map form usually used for Catalyst.
+    - As we have encountered in [a few other cases](@ref optimization_parameter_fitting_basics), the `gsa` function is not able to take parameter inputs of the map form usually used for Catalyst.
 Hence, in its third argument, we have to ensure that the i'th Tuple corresponds to the parameter bounds of the i'th parameter in the `parameters(seir_model)` vector.

 ## Sobol's method based global sensitivity analysis